 For more information on what New Zealand is like, this article explains what the New Zealand Culture is like.
 The New Zealand government website has a lot of information that you can use to get a better idea of what New Zealand is like.
 They also have an online planning tool to plan your move.

-There are three types of schools: state-run, state-integrated and private schools.
+There are three types of schools: state-run, state-integrated, and private schools.
 No matter which school you attend, it is compulsory from the ages of six until sixteen.

 Find out more about Moving to and settling in New Zealand from New Zealand’s Immigration page or our Moving Abroad page for tips.

 Overall, we hope that this page has helped you become better informed about moving to New Zealand.
 Request quotes through Sirelo today to get started on your moving process.
-Keep scrolling to find out the FAQ section and other resources that may be helpful.
+Keep scrolling to find the FAQ section and other resources that may be helpful.